 This busy market town on the southern edge of the Dales takes its name from the Anglo-Saxon sceape ton (sheep town).
 There are no prizes for guessing how it made its money.
 Monday, Wednesday, Friday and Saturday are market days, bringing crowds from all over and giving the town something of a festive atmosphere.
-The tourist office is in the town hall.

 The perfect base for jaunts around the south Dales, Grassington's handsome Georgian centre teems with walkers and visitors throughout the summer months, soaking up an atmosphere that – despite the odd touch of faux rusticity – is as attractive and traditional as you'll find in these parts.